Synexcu/kcauto/README.md

+#VERY IMPORTANT!
+READ THIS!
+Just a heads up to everyone reading this repo.
+This repo is forked for my personal use of this app for educational purposes of vision-based automation as will be stated below.
+I take no responsibility if you are to use this for your own. **You have been warned**.
+I am modifying this program just for my hobby and to improve my python coding logic and improve my ability of reading other people's coding logic.
+Previous developer are attached in the about section of the app, alongside with their original repo GitHub link.

 # kcauto

 **kcauto** is a robust Kantai Collection automation tool. kcauto and it's predecessor [kancolle-auto](https://github.com/mrmin123/kancolle-auto) are proof-of-concepts in using vision-based automation to play Kantai Collection.
 They are exercises in automating large, convoluted, and complex game-playing logic. kcauto is written in Python 3.7.